-- Students enrolled in ABE (Levels 1-4) must be assessed with an NRS-approved test for ABE in one or more of the skill areas relevant to ABE students, such as mathematics, reading and language. - If multiple skill areas are assessed and the student has different EFLs in the skill areas, the student would be tracked and reported using the NRS level of the skill area with the lowest functioning level.
-For example, if a student scores at ABE Level 1 in reading and ABE Level 2 in mathematics, the student would be learning reading skills at level 1 and learning math skills at level 2.
-However, for NRS reporting, the student is in the ABE Level 1 cohort. - A student can earn a Measurable Skills Gain in any subject that a pre-test is given and instruction is offered regardless of whether the gain occurs in the lowest functioning level. - FDOE requires that students enrolled in adult ESOL must be assessed with an NRSapproved ESOL test.
-As of July 1, 2020, programs are required to report the initial EFL and all learning gains in reading and listening.
+- Students enrolled in ABE (Levels 1-4) must test with a test designed for ABE and in one or more of the skill areas relevant to ABE students, such as mathematics, reading and language. - For ABE students, if multiple skill areas are assessed and the student has different EFLs in different skill areas, for NRS reporting, the student would be tracked using the NRS level of the skill area with the lowest functioning level.
+For example, if a student scores at ABE Level 1 in reading and ABE Level 3 in mathematics, the student would be learning reading skills at level 1 and learning math skills at level 3.
+However, for NRS reporting, the student is in the ABE Level 1 cohort for NRS. - FDOE requires that students who are enrolled in adult ESOL to test with an assessment designed for adult ESOL.
+Students are tested in two skill areas: reading and listening.
+Beginning in 2020-2021, the EFL reported may be based on both of the skill areas.